British Gymnastics Privacy Notice – Membership

 We are committed to promoting equality and diversity at every level of the sport and believe that none of our members should be discriminated against or receive less favourable treatment on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation (known as the 'Protected Characteristics' under the Equality Act 2010).
 We aim to ensure our services are fully inclusive and accessible to everyone.
 To make this possible we need to collect information on the equality profile of our membership which will help us review the accessibility of our services.
 Your equality profile is confidential and will only be accessible to our data analysts to create anonymous reports and to IT staff for system maintenance purposes.
 This data is very important to us as it enhances our understanding of member needs and helps us to monitor the impact of initiatives we implement to increase participation.
 We appreciate that not everyone is comfortable to share this information so every question allows you to respond by selecting the “prefer not to say” option.
 We will confirm that you understand and agree for your equality profile information to be used for anonymous statistical purposes.
 If you change your mind, you can view and amend your responses in 'my account' at any time.
 For your protection, you will be required to re-enter your password to provide a second layer of security for this information.

 Accurate information on the equality profile of our membership helps us identify areas of under-representation.
 We look at the percentage of our members that fall into specific protected characteristics and the services accessed and/or the nature of participation.
 This information is compared against national or local census data to establish whether we are representative of the community we aim to serve.
 This information is vital as it helps us identify where we need to target equality initiatives and inclusion strategies.
-Click here to view our equality monitoring FAQs.
+You can find more information in our equality monitoring FAQs.

-We send postal marketing to our members including our membership pack and occasionally information about a product or service we think might be of interest.
+Occasionally we send postal marketing to our members information about a product or service we think might be of interest.
 We will only send information that is related to the sport and that we think you would reasonably expect to receive from us as it reflects our brand and values.
 If you ask us not to send you marketing by post, we will stop.

-- Seeking feedback from you about our services
+- Gathering member insight and seeking feedback from you about our services

-If you attend one of our events or participate in one of our courses or activities, we may ask you to provide your views on this experience which we will use to improve this service.
-We often use Survey Monkey so we can gather your feedback electronically such as at the end of one of our e-learning courses.
+We regularly invite members to participate in market research to help understand members needs and experiences in the sport.
+For example, if you do not renew your membership, we will ask you to participate in an exit survey or if you attend one of our events or participate in one of our courses or activities, or interact with us in any other way, we may ask you to provide your views on this experience which we will use to improve this service.
+We often use Survey Monkey so we can gather your feedback electronically such as at the end of one of our e-learning courses or our quarterly Pulse Surveys which we send to members who have interacted with us.
+We will use your email address to send you a link to the survey and you can choose whether to respond.
 You can provide this information to us anonymously but if you would like us to contact you about your feedback, you can provide your name and contact details.

 With your agreement, external organisations who run major events on our behalf will share information with British Gymnastics about who has purchased tickets for an event, gymnastics resources and merchandise or has received support from a BGF funding initiative.
 This helps us to understand who is attending our events and measure the success of our events and product promotions that are directed at members.